How I Choose the Best Food For My Dachshunds (and Which Ones I Like)

 Depending on where you buy this food, it’s either made in a facility in California or Oregon.
 All ingredients are sourced from those states and/or Washington and Colorado.

 Small Batch is made with all-natural, certified, humanely raised and harvested meats that are free of hormones and antibiotics.
 They try to use certified organic meat whenever possible.
+Vegetables and herbs used are certified organic, non-GMO, and free of pesticides.

 Meal flavors include beef. chicken, turkey, duck, and lamb.